 No other medium is as powerful and as important during times of crises than radio.
 Radio saves lives.

-Working in emergency situations
+Working in emergencies

-In each instance we’ve provided either large solar and wind-up radios or portable self-powering radio-lights to displaced populations.
+In each instance, we’ve provided either large solar and wind-up radios or portable self-powering radio-lights to displaced populations.
 LED lights are vital at night, especially for women and children.
 In some disasters we’ve been on the ground and in others we’ve worked through local aid organisations and international relief agencies.

 Why solar plus wind-up power is essential

-People want and need information on-demand in a crisis – from where and when aid will be distributed, to how to find/locate missing loved ones, where to go and places to avoid, as well as weather reports.
+People want and need information on-demand in a crisis – where and when aid will be distributed; how and where to locate missing loved ones; where to go and places to avoid; as well as weather reports.
 One also cannot underestimate the psycho-social support that music provides.
-In the Japanese tsunami, people also want trusted updates on the status of the damaged Fukushima nuclear power plant’s radiation levels on a regular basis.
+For example, in the Japanese tsunami, people also want updates on the status of the damaged Fukushima nuclear power plant’s radiation levels on a regular basis.